 Using bath salts is another way to receive aromatherapy benefits.
 As the salts hit the warm water, it releases tiny essential oil molecules into the air that you are breathing.

 As you inhale, the essential oils can support the body in many ways.
-Several oils can help to boost the immune system naturally, reduce stress and anxious feelings, relieve congestion, and uplift the mood.
+Several oils can help to boost the immune system naturally, reduce stress and anxious feelings, relieve congestion, and be used in mood boosting diffuser blends.

 HOW TO STORE FIZZING BATH SALTS